 However, there’s one solution that should cost you about half of that amount.

-These devices can transmit up to 15 miles so they should work quite well over the relatively short distance between your two structures.
+These devices can transmit data several miles in both directions so they should work quite well over the relatively short distance between your two structures.

-They do require a clean line-of-site between the two antennae, but since you can see the cabin from your parents’ house that shouldn’t be a problem.
+They do require a clean line-of-site between the two antennae, but since you can see the cabin from your parents’ house that shouldn’t be a problem at all.

-You’ll probably be able to handle the physical installation of the antennae yourself but unless you have some experience with computer networking you’ll most likely need to hire someone to set up the network connections.
+You’ll probably be able to handle the physical installation of the antennae yourself but unless you have some experience with computer networking you might need to hire someone to set up the network connections.

-If this sounds like something you might want to consider, click here to read more about the Ubiquiti PowerBeam AC kit at Amazon.
+If this sounds like something you might want to consider, click here to check out the Ubiquiti PowerBeam kits at Amazon.